mut4bor/Valantis/README.md

 ## About the app

 This app is a jewelry store, where you can filter products by price and vendor, sort them by price increase and decrease.
 Also you can filter products by its name via search bar.
-App has fully adaptive design, works properly on mobiles, tablets and PCs
+App based on a Feature Sliced Design, has fully adaptive design, works properly on mobiles, tablets and PCs

 ## Branches